 One of the great things about sites such as LinkedIn and Twitter is that they have their own audience already - communities of people who may well stumble across your pages.
 But another potentially great thing to do when marketing yourself to employers is to create an online CV.

 The very least you can do is to create an 'about me' page, which is free and easy - although admittedly lacking in functionality.
 But consider creating a short YouTube CV.
 This might sound like a gimmick, but it's great for employers to see someone before they interview them.
-And it can be a hit - this online CV created by Graeme Anthony has had over 96,000 hits.

 If you're happier putting together a PowerPoint slide deck than appearing on video, then consider creating a presentation and hosting it on a website such as SlideShare.